rebeccath/TodoList/README.md

-reaf-file is current main branch
+read-file is current main branch